Sign up. Buy now. Learn more.

 Evernote uses a cliffhanger to get users to upgrade to a premium solution, right on their homepage.
 The CTA button (Go Premium) itself is a mild form of a cliffhanger, because it entices the user to find out what features are available in their premium version:

 Cliffhangers can be applied in any field.
 If you’re a freelance web developer, you could write three different call-to-action messages that will appeal to customers looking for WordPress web design, HTML web design and Joomla web design.
+Writing a blog post with a cliff hanger leads to regular subscribers and more engagement as each blog post builds on the last.

 Content Marketing Up is a perfect example of a blog with multiple cliffhangers.
 Potential clients can easily choose what they want: